AtomLinter/linter-spell/README.md

 file specific override of the user's default dictionaries and return `[]` if no dictionary references were found.
 See [linter&#x2011;spell&#x2011;latex](https://atom.io/packages/linter-spell-latex) for an implementation using TeX magic comments.
+[RFC 5646](http://www.rfc-editor.org/rfc/rfc5646.txt) language codes may also be returned and `linter-spell` will try to infer which dictionary to use.

 The `checkedScopes` list the grammar scopes that either checked or ignored.
 To explicitly check a scope use a value of `true`, while `false` will ignore